kingTM83/ROS2/COMMUNICATE.md

 The second constraint to communicate between machines is to be on the same ROS_DOMAIN_ID.
 This is a environment variable which is set at 0 by default, and you can change it like this ```ROS_DOMAIN_ID=XX``` and it will change it in your terminal.

+To avoid interference between different groups of computers running ROS2 on the same network, a different domain_id should be set for each group, if you dont want communication between them.

 ## 3) Test it

 Open one terminal by computer.
 On the first one, type :